nagasudhirpulla/taming_python/blog/skills/if_condition_in_python.md

 		print('Executing some application logic...')
 	elif age<60:
-		print('logic for country as India and age more than 25 and age less than 60')
+		print('logic for country as India and age more than 25 and age less than 60') print('Executing some application logic...')
 	else:
-		print('logic for country as India and age greater than or equal to 60')
+		print('logic for country as India and age greater than or equal to 60') print('Executing some application logic...')
 ```

 ### Online Interpreter